aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### setIsExcel2003Compatible(boolean) {#setIsExcel2003Compatible-boolean-}

+<b>@deprecated.</b> Please use the 'isExcel2003Compatible' property instead.
 Specifies whether the PivotTable is compatible for Excel2003 when refreshing PivotTable, if true, a string must be less than or equal to 255 characters, so if the string is greater than 255 characters, it will be truncated. if false, a string will not have the aforementioned restriction.
 The default value is true.

 ```javascript
 setIsExcel2003Compatible(value: boolean) : void;